 Training, Inspections and More.
 Use the links on the lefthand navigation to reach additional FMJS pages.

-If you have questions about the Florida Model Jail Standards program, please contact:
+If you have questions about the work of the Florida Model Jail Standards committee, please contact: